How to Throw an Overstable Disc

 Overstable Fairways/Drivers

-The primary factor when throwing overstable fairways or drivers is the arm speed.
-For example, a particular disc will look very overstable if you have a slower arm after you throw.
-But if you have the faster arm speed, the disc will look understandable, which means that the overstability of a disc can be subjective when it comes to the arm speed of the player.
+The key determinant when throwing overstable fairways or drivers is arm speed.
+For instance, a disc may appear highly overstable with a slower arm speed but more understandable with faster arm speed.
+Thus, the perceived overstability of a disc can be subjective and depends on the player’s arm speed.

 If you try to get the maximum distance using an overstable driver, you need to lean back while throwing a hard flex line, and the stability of the disc will let it ride.
 And then it will start to pan out flat and then come back to the left.
 That is the best way to get the maximum distance using an overstable driver.